 \subsection{ABRIDGE compresses data fairly quickly}

 We compared the duration required to compress the SAM files.
 Even though ABRIDGE was not able to compress data the fastest, it was comparatively faster than CSAM and GENOZIP \textbf{Supplementary Figure \ref{abridge_ComparisonAmongCompressorsTimeST}}.
-The main bulk of execution time is taken by the generic compressors (brotli, 7z and ZPAQ) which can be improved by allocating more CPU cores.
+The main bulk of execution time is taken by the generic compressors (brotli, 7z and zpaq) which can be improved by allocating more CPU cores.
 Compression of a file is performed only once, hence we believe users will not be hesitant to dedicate the time. \textbf{Supplementary Table \ref{abridge_ComparisonAmongCompressorsTimeST}} lists the duration of compression for the 3 generic compressors used in ABRIDGE along with different modes of compression.
-The duration of compression is reduced with more lossy compression for both Brotli and 7Z.
-It is interesting to note that for ZPAQ the duration does not change much.
+The duration of compression reduces with more increasing levels of lossy compression for both Brotli and 7z.
+It is interesting to note that for zpaq the duration remains same for all levels of lossy compression.

 \subsection{ABRIDGE decompresses data faster than other software}

-In order to utilize the alignments, the compressed files by ABRIDGE need to be decompressed.
-Unlike compression, decompression is done multiple times depending on how often the alignment files are required to be accessed.
+Downstream applications for generating assemblies and generating gene counts require sam/bam files.
+Hence, the files compressed by ABRIDGE need to be decompressed.
+Unlike compression, decompression is performed multiple times depending on how often the alignment files are accessed.
 Hence, we offer users the choice of multiple compressors that can help decompress files quicker.
 As depicted in \textbf{Supplementary Figure \ref{abridge_DecompressionTime_SF}}, 7z can decompress files very quickly.
-Unfortunately, ZPAQ takes the most time to decompress files even when it offers the best compression.
-Both brotli and 7z take almost the same time to decompress files that were compressed using different parameter settings (\textbf{Supplementary Table \ref{abridge_ComparisonAmongCompressorsTimeST}}).
-ZPAQ, on the other hand, decompresses files faster when the compression is lossy.
+Unfortunately, zpaq takes the most time to decompress files even when it offers the best compression.
+Both brotli and 7z take almost the same time to decompress files that were compressed using different parameter settings (\textbf{Supplementary Table \ref{abridge_ComparisonAmongCompressorsTimeST}}). zpaq, on the other hand, decompresses files faster when the compression is lossy.

 \subsection{ABRIDGE can retrieve data randomly from any location}